Frequently Asked Questions

 - Second, I can't change the world to make everyone feel safe.
 But, I can create a safe environment in my dance class.
 Everyone needs a place to feel safe, a teacher who is only supportive, a place where they don't have to worry about getting in trouble and being removed from something they enjoy.

 - Third, I don't believe removing a child for unwanted behavior solves the problem.
 I believe a student can learn to calm him or herself and that students need to know someone in this world will NOT allow aggression.
-But, the same someone recognizes a student needs to learn how to calm down in the middle of the aggression, meltdown, crisis.
+But, the same someone recognizes a student needs to learn how to calm down in the middle of the aggression, meltdown, or crisis.
 If you are upset and someone teaches you how to calm down, your body and the deepest part of the brain will remember that for future use.
 Eventually I will learn to recognize the signs of coming aggression and frustration and intervene with calming exercises.
 You, the parent, will benefit from this and learn more about your child.

 How can I sign up for a class?